 This option can be much faster.
 This option can be much slower.
 Notes: The difference arises because diagram objects are kept in memory and Browser window elements are not.
 This is only likely to be an issue if the Profile is a large one and you are using a slow network connection to a remote repository.

-UML Profiles in the Resources Window
+UML Profiles in the Resources Tab

-The Resources window contains a tree structure with entries for a range of items including UML Profiles.
-The UML Profiles node initially contains no entries; to be able to use Profiles from the Resources window you must import them into the project from external XML files.
+The 'Resources' tab of the Browser window contains a tree structure with entries for a range of items including UML Profiles.
+The UML Profiles node initially contains no entries; to be able to use Profiles from the 'Resources' tab you must import them into the project from external XML files.